HILLSBOROUGH ARTS INTERNSHIPS

 The frequency and nature of HAC internship openings varies by fiscal year depending on the needs and capacity of the team.
 Please be sure to check back regularly.

-This intern will gain hands-on knowledge of PR, advertising, and marketing efforts within the organization, working closely alongside HAC’s Marketing & Program Director.
+This intern will gain hands-on knowledge of PR, advertising, and marketing efforts within the organization, working closely alongside HAC’s Programs & Marketing Director.
 In addition to ongoing projects, time will also be allocated to learn from each team member of HAC’s staff, including exposure to program coordination, strategic planning, fundraising, gallery curation, artist management, and more.

 Ideal applicants should have prior experience with coursework in marketing, communications, public relations, journalism, or a related study.
 Strong writing skills and familiarity with graphic design, Google Workspace, and social media is strongly preferred.
 This role requires the use of a personal computer and email address to conduct responsibilities.